MRCIEU/python_and_health_ds_training/day-2/syllabus-2.md

 **15:30 - 16:00 Miscellaneous (optional, depending on time)**

+NOTE: This part was not delivered because we spent more time in the morning reviewing what we learned in Day 1.

 Performance and Best Practice

 - Searching for an element in Python list, dict and set